 In Suriname, we have complied with all national laws, for example Suriname Safety Law of 1947, which prescribes all safety measures that need to be taken by the employer in order to guarantee a safe working environment.
-Also, not only personal protective equipment that meet the requirements of occupational hazards will be provided and workers are asked to use available and applicable protection measures at all times to avoid accidents, we also have facilities to provide first aid assistance and have an operational emergency procedure to make sure employees are held in the best possible ways in case an accident might occur.
+We provide personal protective equipment that meet the requirements of occupational hazards to workers and ask them to use available and applicable protection measures at all times to avoid accidents.
+We also have facilities to provide first aid assistance and have an operational emergency procedure to make sure employees are held in the best possible ways in case an accident occurs.
 Furthermore, all workers are well-trained with respective safety knowledge before working in the respective areas and they have the right to refuse to work in an unsafe environment in accordance with our employee handbook.
 In addition, we regularly co-operate with different institutions such as Red Cross, Forestry Training Center Inc. (Guyana) to organize various occupation safety talks for our workers.